-Kids can play Minecraft on servers, either with their friends or with others around the world, and work together to achieve goals.
+There are a few different ways kids can play Minecraft with friends (learn how to set up a Minecraft server here), either locally or with others around the world, and work together to achieve goals while doing so.
 They pool resources, build structures, defeat enemies, trade tips—the communication and cooperation involved is endless.
 Kids can then take these social skills and apply them to their lives off the computer.

 Reading and Writing

 Her sons’ reading comprehension, spelling, and interest in journaling and other creative endeavors have all gotten a boost from that blocky, virtual world.
 The key?
 Motivation.

 “It’s simple.
 They’ve found a useful reason to learn to read and to extend their skills.
 It makes sense to them,” Michelle says.
 “The motivation emanates from their desire to advance in the game.”

 Michelle’s sons’ spelling and written communication have greatly improved.
 “Multiplayer servers rely heavily on the chat section,” she says.
 “Their writing skills improve because they have the desire to be heard and express themselves.
 It’s even flowed into other aspects of their lives, including email, Facebook, writing letters, and making homemade books.”